Is the neutron a stable particle?

 When a free neutron decays, ordinarily one of the down quarks becomes an up quark, changing the neutron into a proton, with the emission of a W boson.
 This W boson, in turn, becomes an electron plus an anti-neutrino.

 The change from two down quarks and one up quark in the neutron to one down quark and two up quarks for the proton balances electrically, since the down quark has a charge equal to -1/3.
 An up quark has a charge equal to +2/3.
 The change gives charge

 - 2(-1/3) + 1(2/3) = 0 (neutron)

 - 1(-1/3) + 2(2/3) = +1 (proton)

-So the old model of a neutron being a composite particle of a proton and an electron is not quite complete or entirely accurate.
+So the old model of a neutron being a composite particle consisting solely of a proton and an electron is not completely accurate.

 Note: You might also enjoy Total Energy in One Hydrogen Atom